Rorquals

 Blue Whale, Breaching, Azores, Portugal

 Blue Whale (Balaenoptera musculus) is the largest animal that has ever lived on the Earth.
-It can be up to 120 tonnes heavy - a weight only possible thanks to water buoyancy.
+It can weigh up to 120 tons- a weight only possible thanks to water buoyancy.
 When these animals are out of water, they die because their inner organs are crushed by their own weight.
-Like Humpback Whales, they are found in all world's oceans except polar waters.
+Like Humpback Whales, they are found in all oceans except polar waters.
 There are about 12,000 individuals left today and the species is endangered.

 Fin Whales